create3000/x_ite/docs/_posts/getting-started.md

 ### contentScale

-A Float value that determines how much higher he physical resolution of the internal \<canvas\> element is.
+A Float value that specifies how much higher the physical resolution of the internal \<canvas\> element is.
 The default value for the *contentScale* attribute is `1.0`, which is sufficient for most cases.
-A higher value, will increase the resolution of the internal \<canvas\> element and can be uses to increase the antialiasing effect, thus making the rendered image sharper.
-If the value is set to `auto`, then contentScale will match »window.devicePixelRatio«, which is useful for HiDPI or Retina displays.
-A value between `0.0` and `1.0` will result in a pixelated image, see also [antialiased](#antialiased) attribute.
+A higher value increases the resolution of the internal \<canvas\> element and can be used to increase the anti-aliasing effect, making the rendered image sharper.
+If set to `auto`, contentScale will match »window.devicePixelRatio«, which is useful for HiDPI or Retina displays.
+A value between `0.0` and `1.0` will result in a pixelated image, see also the [antialiased](#antialiased) attribute.

 ### contextMenu